Analyzing the Surprising Variability in Word Embedding Stability Across Languages: Calculating Stability in Many Languages

-We instead use downsampling without replacement.
-Figure \ref{fig:wikipedia_without_replacement} shows stability after downsampling without replacement for different dowsampling sizes.
+Instead of downsampling with replacement, we consider downsampling without replacement, shown in Figure~\ref{fig:wikipedia_without_replacement} for different downsample sizes.
 We see that varying the size of the downsample does not have a large effect on the patterns of stability.
-Particularly when looking at lower stability (towards the left side of the graph), the trends are remarkably consistent, even when the downsample size varies from 50,000 sentences to 500,000 sentences.
-The pattern grows less consistent when looking at higher stability (towards the right side of the graph), particularly with smaller downsample sizes.
+Particularly when looking at lower stability, the trends are remarkably consistent, even when the downsample size varies from 50,000 sentences to 500,000 sentences.
+The pattern grows less consistent when looking at higher stability, especially with smaller downsample sizes.

-This shows us that downsampling without replacement produces more consistent (and thus comparable) stability results than downsampling with replacement.
+This comparison (Figures \ref{fig:wikipedia_with_replacement} and \ref{fig:wikipedia_without_replacement}) shows that downsampling without replacement produces more consistent (and thus comparable) stability results than downsampling with replacement.
+Thus, we only consider downsampling without replacement.